Luv2C0d3/funascii/README.md

 ## Second step: Simple line drawing interpreter
-In the ragg guide section [2.6 From interpretation to compilation](https://docs.racket-lang.org/ragg/#%28part._.From_interpretation_to_compilation%29), there is a brief mention in parentheses which reads _"(We could just resort to simply calling into the interpreter we just wrote up, but this section is meant to show that compilation is also viable.)"_.
-Now, the problem I was having is that the ragg guide is dealing with a two concepts in a single step:
+Going back, in the ragg guide section [2.6 From interpretation to compilation](https://docs.racket-lang.org/ragg/#%28part._.From_interpretation_to_compilation%29), there is a brief mention in parentheses which reads _"(We could just resort to simply calling into the interpreter we just wrote up, but this section is meant to show that compilation is also viable.)"_.
+Now, the problem I was having is that the ragg guide is dealing with two concepts in a single step:
 1. Turning the code into a language and
 2. Transforming interpreted code to compiled code.

-This was just too much for me as I needed to separate the two concepts and understand how to create a language regardless of whether I would interpret or compile things.
+This was just too much for me as I needed to separate things and understand how to create a language regardless of whether I would interpret or compile things.

 So, I set myself up to create a language, that would interpret things.
 The result is `#lang funascii/interpret` which uses the interpreter described in [2.5 From parsing to interpretation](https://docs.racket-lang.org/ragg/#%28part._.From_parsing_to_interpretation%29)

 **The files for this language are**:
 ```